Chanel West Coast Accentuates Curves In Bikini For Fantastical Instagram Pic

 Sometimes, however, it looks like her shows are too much fun.
 That might have been the case during her show in Louisville, Kentucky, when a video of her night revealed that a ton of police officers were caught goofing off with her.
 As Wave 3 News revealed, there was nothing overtly illegal about the police activity, but it prompted a Professional Standards Investigation.
 It probably didn’t help that Chanel and her friend were videotaped sitting in front of the cop car and toying with the radio, as well as sitting in the back of the car.
 However, there haven’t been any new updates about the results of the investigation since it was announced.

-In other news, West Coast has been vocal about how she wishes the hip hop scene was for women, according to TV Insider.
+In other news, West Coast has been vocal about how she wishes the hip-hop scene was for women, according to TV Insider.

 “A real big reason for that is girls tend to be a little more catty and bump heads.
 I think if girls all came together and supported each other more that we’d be a lot bigger in hip-hop.”